Dogiparthi-Sharada/streaming-partner-health-dashboard/ReadMe.txt

 An end-to-end analytics and NLP pipeline that monitors Google Play Store reviews for streaming partners such as Disney+ and Max.

-## Project Overview
+## Overview

 This project pulls live Google Play reviews, applies machine learning-based sentiment analysis and NLP topic detection, stores structured outputs in Airtable, and visualizes partner health metrics in a dashboard.

-## Features
+## Key Features

-- Google Play review scraping
+- Google Play review scraping for Disney+ and Max
 - Large-scale review dataset creation
-- Random Forest sentiment classification
+- Random Forest NLP sentiment classification
 - Topic detection for issue categorization
 - Airtable API integration
 - Executive dashboard with KPIs and trend monitoring